 You’re about to make a purchase when you notice your credit card expires this month.
 Don’t panic!
 You’re not alone.

-Credit cards generally expire every three to four years from date of issue, so since this occurrence doesn’t happen too often, people tend to forget about it until the actual month of expiry.
+Credit cards generally expire every three to four years from the date of issue.
+So, since this occurrence doesn’t happen too often, people tend to forget about it until the actual month of expiry.

-If your credit card is expiring this month, it will continue to work until the end of the month and a new card will automatically arrive in the mail.
+If your credit card is expiring this month, it will continue to work until the end of the month, and a new card should automatically arrive in the mail.
 You should typically expect the new card a few weeks before the expiration date.
-You are rarely required to take action to get a new card, but if it does not arrive in the mail, call your credit card issuer.
+Rarely is it required to take action to get a new card, but if it does not arrive in the mail, call your credit card issuer.

-And don’t worry, although your card will expire, your credit card account is still active until you cancel it with the issuer.
+And don’t worry, although your card will expire, your credit card account will not.
+Your account will remain active until you cancel it with the issuer.

 - Limiting the active “life” of a credit card with an expiry date helps reduce fraud and identity theft.

 - Plastic credit cards deteriorate with age.
-They’re made of rugged material that makes it hard to break, but transactions requiring an insert or swipe of the card can take a toll on the material and may cause cards to break.
+Transactions requiring an insert or swipe of the card can take a toll on the material and may cause cards to break.

 The good news is your new card will have the same number, and you may even become eligible for new special offers and products from the card issuer.

 How Do I Activate a New Credit Card?